 Privacy Policy

-The protection of personal data is an important asset, especially in today's world, and is therefore particularly important to us.
+The protection of personal data is an important asset, especially in today's world, and is therefore particularly close to our hearts.

-With our privacy policy we inform you about the type, scope and purpose of the personal data we collect, process and use.
+Our privacy policy informs you about the type, scope and purpose of the personal data we collect, process and use.

-In addition, you can also find out your rights in connection with the processing of your personal data by us in the text below.
+Furthermore, you can also find information about your rights in connection with the processing of your personal data by us in the text below.

-At the end of the privacy policy, we have explained some of the terms we use to help you understand the privacy policy.
+At the end of the privacy policy, we have explained some terms that we use to make it easier for you to understand the privacy policy.

-1. Name and contact details of the person responsible
+1. Name and contact details of the data controller

-First, we would like to introduce ourselves as the controller responsible for the processing of your personal data.
+First, we would like to introduce ourselves as the controller responsible for processing your personal data.
 The website www.chronofactum.com is operated by us, the

 Tankred Tescher